-Expectant mothers are able to take 126 days maternity leave.
-They are entitled to 100% of their daily salary, up to 1,000 Georgian Llari GEL or $318.98.
-Additionally, mothers can take up to 604 days off work post pregnancy.
+Expectant mothers are able to take 126 days’ maternity leave.
+They are entitled to 100% of their daily salary up to 1,000 Georgian Llari.
+Additionally, mothers can take up to 604 days off work post-pregnancy.
 A mother is also able to transfer 57 days of her maternity to leave to her partner.

 SICKNESS LEAVE IN GEORGIA

 Employees can take up to 42 days of sick leave.
-Evidence must be provided such as a Doctors note/sickness card from an approved medical practitioner for the employee to be paid any sick leave.
+Evidence, such as a doctor’s note or sickness card from an approved medical practitioner, must be provided for the employee to be paid any sick leave.